HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 WebGPU has become the standard foundation for running AI workloads in the browser.
 With the release of Firefox 141 in November 2025, [WebGPU became available in all relevant browser engines](https://web.dev/blog/webgpu-supported-major-browsers) (Chromium, Gecko, and WebKit).

-In 2025, WebGPU experienced exponential growth in activations per page load, increasing by 147% (see the following figure).
-The July 2025 crawl of HTTP Archive data suggested that the API is used on 55,825 desktop sites and 68,043 mobile sites, a significant increase from 4,479 desktop and 4,742 mobile pages from the July 2024 crawl.
+The July 2025 crawl of HTTP Archive data shows that the API is used on 0.243% of all desktop sites and 0.238% of mobile sites.
+This represents a significant increase of 591% (up from 0.035%) on desktop and 709% (up from 0.029%) on mobile compared to the July 2024 crawl. <a hreflang="en" href="https://chromestatus.com/metrics/feature/timeline/popularity/3888">Chrome Platform Status data</a> suggests an exponential growth in activations per page load, increasing by 147% over the course of 2025.

 {{ figure_markup(
   image="genai-webgpu-usage.png",
-  caption="WebGPU usage in 2025 according to Chrome Platform Status data.", description="Bar chart showing the growth of WebGPU usage in percent per page loads according to Chrome Platform Status data throughout 2025.
-Usage increased exponentially from being active on 0.77% of page loads in January to 1.9% in December.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTXSz19p32lprObXmLblQxEy5u0Sjd9QajNixDEOJutiaxi1aWk37ojoY5Z3D-GfgHg3Ggu23VZS2yI/pubchart?oid=2117448035&format=interactive", sheets_gid="1071092495"
+  caption="WebGPU usage in 2025.",
+  description="Bar chart comparing the usage of WebGPU (percentage of pages) from the July 2024 crawl to the July 2025 crawl.
+On desktop, usage increased from 0.035% to 0.243%.
+On mobile, usage increased from 0.029% to 0.238%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTXSz19p32lprObXmLblQxEy5u0Sjd9QajNixDEOJutiaxi1aWk37ojoY5Z3D-GfgHg3Ggu23VZS2yI/pubchart?oid=2117448035&format=interactive", sheets_gid="1071092495"
   )